 Jan Sprance (Technology Instructor) began working with the WRIC as a volunteer in 2009, after retiring from a 32 year career at IBM working with customers and technology.
 She joined the staff as the Technology Instructor in 2013.

 “Though my focus is technology, I take a holistic approach to helping women enter the job market for the first time or transition to new jobs.
 Being comfortable with technology is one important aspect to entering the job market.
 But getting a job requires other skills and tools, so career readiness, comfort with technology and empowering women with confidence and the right attitude is my ultimate goal.”

 Lisa Maurer ( Job Developer/Project Manager) joined the team at Women’s Rights Information

-“I recognize, as a Case Manager, the challenges of obtaining employment can extend far beyond just finding a job.
+“I recognize the challenges of obtaining employment can extend far beyond just finding a job.
 Often the barriers are internal as well as external.
 The Women’s Center not only offers career coaching and employment skills, it is also a place where hope can be restored through support and encouragement.
 I am privileged to have the opportunity to be part of a team that is committed to making a difference.”